 Merciful and Faithful Priest

-Having established his priestly qualifications, the Letter to the Hebrews proceeds to present Jesus as the High Priest who intercedes faithfully and sympathetically for his people.
-He participated fully in the nature and sufferings common to all men, therefore, his priestly intercession for his “brethren” is marked by his compassion for them.
-The “Son” experienced the same death that is common to all men and women, and in doing so, he qualified for the priesthood “after the order of Melchizedek.”
-But what set him apart from other men was his sinlessness.
+Having established his priestly qualifications, Hebrews presents Jesus as the High Priest who intercedes faithfully and sympathetically for his people.
+He participated fully in the nature and sufferings common to all men, therefore, his priestly intercession for his “brethren” is characterized by compassion for them.
+The “Son” experienced the same death that is common to all men, and in doing so, he qualified for the priesthood “after the order of Melchizedek” even though he was not a member of the Tribe of Levi.
+What set him apart from other men was his sinlessness.

 [Photo by Austin Schmid on Unsplash] |